June 16, 2023

 Drone agricultural technology

-Drones could leverage computer vision to evaluate field conditions and provide precise interventions, such as fertilisation and nutrients and pesticide delivery, in areas where crops require them most.
+Drones can also use computer vision to evaluate field conditions and provide precise interventions – such as fertilisation and nutrients and pesticide delivery – in areas where crops require them most.
 They could also plant seeds in remote locations, reducing equipment and labour costs.

 Vertical farming technology